dymmond/asyncz/docs/schedulers.md

 * Two stores - A [mongo](./stores.md#mongo) and a [redis](./stores.md#redis).
 * Two executors - An [asyncio](./executors.md#asyncioexecutor) and
 a [thread pool](./executors.md#threadpoolexecutor).
-* Coalesce turned off for new jobs by default.
+* Coalesce turned off for new tasks by default.
-* Maximum instance limiting to 4 for new jobs.
+* Maximum instance limiting to 4 for new tasks.

 #### First option